maxbiostat/second_year_poster/README.md

 To address this, we collected data for ``236`` patients regarding

 * which `genotype`, A or V the virus sampled had;
-* the `C(t)` value obtained during sequencing, inversely correlated with viral load;
+* the `Ct` value obtained during sequencing, inversely correlated with viral load;
 * the `outcome`, i.e., whether the patient died or survived.

-With this information in hand, we then fitted a binomial [generalised linear model](https://en.wikipedia.org/wiki/Generalized_linear_model) using `outcome` as a response variable and `genotype` and `C(t)` as covariates.
+With this information in hand, we then fitted a binomial [generalised linear model](https://en.wikipedia.org/wiki/Generalized_linear_model) using `outcome` as a response variable and `genotype` and `Ct` as covariates.
 Details of data transformation, etc can be found in the STAR methods section of [Diehl et al. (2016)]().

 <img src="https://github.com/maxbiostat/second_year_poster/blob/master/images/predicted_fatality_rates.png" alt="fatality_rates" width="600" height="600" />

-**Predicted fatality rates per genotype** We transformed `C(t)` to reflect viral load.
+**Predicted fatality rates per genotype** We transformed `Ct` to reflect viral load.
 Prediction curves from the fitted binomial GLM.
 Notice the considerable uncertainty in the predictions, evidenced by the overlap between the 95% confidence bands for each genotype.

 Here is a phylogeny onto which I mapped viral load and outcome.
 For viral load I used a Brownian motion continuous diffusion model ([Lemey et al. 2010](http://mbe.oxfordjournals.org/content/27/8/1877)) and I modelled outcome as discrete trait using a [continuous-time Markov chain](https://en.wikipedia.org/wiki/Markov_chain#Continuous-time_Markov_chain) (CTMC) ([Lemey et al. 2009](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000520)).